 Required Experience and Skills:

-- Minimum four years in public policy position, with demonstrated success with advocacy.
+- Minimum five years in public policy or advocacy position, (or equivalent in experience and education) with demonstrated success with advocacy.

 - Well developed skills in developing strategy and managing public policy and advocacy efforts.